Advergame: Protection for children

 Because video games generally draw significant interest from minors, there are ethical and legal concerns around advergames.
-Whereas adults generally can recognize and resist persuasive advertising in games, younger children may not recognize that an advergame is a form of advertising and can be drawn in by statements made by the game.
+Whereas adults generally can recognize and resist persuasive advertising in games, younger children may not recognize that an advergame is a form of advertising and can be drawn in by statements made by the game, especially in a more complex advergame where the advertising is more incorporated or subtle.

 One key market area of concern was food product-based advergames.
-The increased used of browser and mobile advergames in the mid-2000s led to concerns that such games would lead to an increase in the childhood obesity rate.
+The increased use of browser and mobile advergames in the mid-2000s led to concerns that such games would lead to an increase in the childhood obesity rate.
 In particular, many food-based advergames promote less nutritious products like snack foods.
 However, research has shown that the influence of advergames is not limited to foods with poor nutrition, as a study using advergames designed around healthy food choices led to the monitored children to select a healthier snack when presented a variety of choices.